JDK : Java Glossary

 12. Reboot.

-13. Reinstall, including setting up the set JAVA_HOME, set CLASSPATH, set PATH environment, and the ext directory.
+13. Reinstall, including setting up the set JAVA_HOME, set CLASSPATH, set PATH environment and the ext directory.

 14. Sometimes uninstall, install to a different directory, uninstall, install to the original directory will clear it.

 15. If Java runs standalone, but does not work in your browser, test your JRE browser hooks by running Wassup.
-It should tell you that your browser is using the JVM version you just installed.
+It should tell you that your browser is using the JVM (Java Virtual Machine) version you just installed.
 Look for the line marked java.version.
 If Wassup does not run, or you have the wrong version, go into Start ⇒ Settings Control Panel ⇒ Java Plug-In ⇒ Browser and turn off each browser, then click apply, then turn them on again, then hit apply again.
 Then retest with Wassup.

-16. Have a look at the hidden Java Web Start control file C:\Documents and Settings\administrator\Application Data\Java\Deployment\deployment.properties.
+16. Have a look at the hidden Java Web Start control file "C:\Documents and Settings\user\Application Data\Java\Deployment\deployment.properties".
 Don’t edit it.
-If you see something wonky (e.g. references to an uninstalled JVM), go into the Control Panel ⇒ Java Control Panel and turn things off and on again and hit apply to refresh the file.
+If you see something wonky (e.g. references to an uninstalled JVM ), go into the Control Panel ⇒ Java Control Panel and turn things off and on again and hit apply to refresh the file.
 If that does not work, make a backup and try deleting the deployment.properties file, then try going into the Java Control Panel and clicking reset.
 The set everything up from scratch.
-If that does not work try editing a copy of the original deployment.properties file, sorting the entries first to make it clearer what they do, and installing it back as the official deployment.properties.
+If that does not work try editing a copy of the original deployment.properties file, sorting the entries first to make it clearer what they do and installing it back as the official deployment.properties.

 JDK Differences

 Java is compatible between versions.
-Old code will run, even without recompilation, on new JVMs, and new code, so long it avoids new features, and you compile with the -target option, will run on old JVMs,
+Old code will run, even without recompilation, on new JVM s and new code, so long it avoids new features and you compile with the -target option, will run on old JVM s,

-Java JDK Major Releases and Released Differences
+Java JDK Releases Dates and Release Differences

 Date Version Codename New Features Introduced In that Release